Best Dragon Dictation Software Alternatives in 2026

 What replaced Dragon dictation software?

 There's no single official replacement, but several tools have stepped up to fill the gap.
-Voicy is one of the most complete Dragon replacements for everyday users — it works across Mac, Windows, and browsers, supports 50+ languages, and costs a fraction of what Dragon Professional charges.
+Voicy is one of the most complete Dragon replacements for everyday users.
+It works across Mac, Windows, browser extension, iOS, and Android, supports 50+ languages, includes file upload transcription, and costs a fraction of what Dragon Professional charges.
 Other options include Windows built-in dictation, Apple Dictation, and Google Docs Voice Typing for free alternatives.

 Is there a free alternative to Dragon?